A mental health counselor helping you manage the pieces

 Anxiety interferes with life and even causes us to see the world around us with a less than fair set of lens.
 Worse still, it freezes us.
 But life moves on.
 People live, move, and engage with not only the daily ups and downs but also with growing older.

 And then there is trauma with a small "t" or a capital "T".
 The latter is what constitutes a diagnosis.
 Little "t" refers to experience we consider traumatic and that have impacted our lives, only short of a diagnosis.
 My understanding of research is that many can recover from experiences.
-What lingers are the triggers.
+What lingers throughout life are the triggers.
 You know, those sensations or associations that can unconsciously remind us of that terrible past.
-Once you can spot them, you can read your present world more accurately.
+And with many changes to come, there stands a chance that those triggers could show themselves.